Our blog / Workwear

 Global Public Relations and Sustainability Communications

-Norbert, Global Public Relations and Sustainability Communications for GORE-TEX Professional, spreads the word about how Gore protects those who protect us when it matters most.
-He spends every spare minute outdoors, hiking, running, or cross-country skiing in his growing collection of GORE-TEX gear.
-Dauntlessly and (so far) unsuccessfully tries to convince his kids to join him, arguing that spending time outdoors is cooler than playing indoors.
+Norbert, Global Public Relations for the GORE-TEX Brand, amplifies how Gore empowers outdoor adventurers and professionals with protective technologies.
+He spends every spare minute outdoors, hiking and mountain-biking in his growing collection of GORE-TEX Gear.
+Dauntlessly tries to convince his kids to join him, arguing that spending time outdoors is cooler than playing indoors.
 Passionate about the unique Gore culture of respect for people and the planet.

 Read more from this author